top of page

 2) Unconditional contract (less mucking around)

-In Melbourne and most Australian markets, auctions are unconditional (no finance clause, no cooling-off once signed on the day).
-That reduces fall-over risk compared to private sales with conditions.
+In Melbourne and most Australian markets, properties bought at auctions are unconditional (no finance clause, no cooling-off once signed on the day).
+This benefits sellers as it reduces fall-over risk compared to private sales with conditions.
+But it shifts risks to the buyers.
+Do your complete due diligence before turning up at the auctions.

 Buyers act when there’s a clock.
-Auctions create urgency, compress days on market, and reduce the endless “we’re still thinking” buyer loop.
+Auctions create urgency, compress days on market, and reduce the endless “we’re still thinking” delays.

 4) Transparent market feedback

 Open homes, enquiry volume, and bidding behaviour give strong signals.
-If positioned correctly, you find out quickly whether the market loves it, likes it, or politely swipes left.
+If positioned correctly, you will find out quickly whether the market loves it, likes it, or rudely rejects it.

 5) Strong fit for unique properties (sometimes)

-Odd layouts, premium views, corner blocks, boutique apartments—when comparable sales are scarce, auctions can help with price discovery.
+Unique layouts, premium views, corner blocks, boutique apartments.
+When comparable sales are scarce, auctions can help with price discovery.

 1) Upfront marketing costs (win or lose)